volodymyr-kryvoshapov/angular-img-lazy-load/README.md

 Simple, lightweight, cross-browser and easy to use.
 See the <a href="http://jsbin.com/wefidu">Demo</a>.

-This directive will be useful if you need lazy load images in different way on your websites.
+This directive will be useful if you need lazy load images in different ways on your websites.
 For example if your images stored under:

 - spoilers
 - sliders